awsdocs/amazon-emr-release-guide/doc_source/emr-release-6x.md

 + Zookeeper version 3\.4\.14
 + Connectors and drivers: DynamoDB Connector 4\.16\.0

-**New Features**
+**New features**
 + With Amazon EMR 6\.3\.0, you can launch a cluster that natively integrates with Apache Ranger\.
 Apache Ranger is an open\-source framework to enable, monitor, and manage comprehensive data security across the Hadoop platform\.
 For more information, see [Apache Ranger](https://ranger.apache.org/)\.
 With native integration, you can bring your own Apache Ranger to enforce fine\-grained data access control on Amazon EMR\.
 See [Integrate Amazon EMR with Apache Ranger](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-ranger.html) in the Amazon EMR Management Guide\.
 + Scoped managed policies: To align with AWS best practices, Amazon EMR has introduced v2 EMR\-scoped default managed policies as replacements for policies that will be deprecated\.
 See [Amazon EMR Managed Policies](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-iam-policies.html)\.
 + Instance Metadata Service \(IMDS\) V2 support status: For Amazon EMR 6\.2 or later, Amazon EMR components use IMDSv2 for all IMDS calls\.
 For IMDS calls in your application code, you can use both IMDSv1 and IMDSv2, or configure the IMDS to use only IMDSv2 for added security\.
 If you disable IMDSv1 in earlier Amazon EMR 6\.x releases, it causes cluster startup failure\.

-**Changes, Enhancements, and Resolved Issues**
+**Changes, enhancements, and resolved issues**
 + The file output committer default algorithm has been changed from the v2 algorithm to the v1 algorithm in open source Spark 3\.1\.
 For more information, see this [Apache Spark JIRA ticket\.](https://issues.apache.org/jira/browse/SPARK-33019)
 + Amazon EMR reverted to the v2 algorithm, the default used in prior Amazon EMR 6\.x releases, to prevent performance regression\.
 To restore the open source Spark 3\.1 behavior, set `spark.hadoop.mapreduce.fileoutputcommitter.algorithm.version` to `1`\.
 Open source Spark made this change because task commit in file output committer algorithm v2 is not atomic, which can cause an output data correctness issue in some cases\.
 However, task commit in algorithm v1 is also not atomic\.
 In some scenarios task commit includes a delete performed before a rename\.
 This can result in a silent data correctness issue\.

-**Known Issues**
+**Known issues**
++ For Amazon EMR 6\.3\.0 and 6\.2\.0 private subnet clusters, you cannot acces the Ganglia web UI\.
+You will get an "access denied \(403\)" error\.
+Other web UIs, such as Spark, Hue, JupyterHub, Zeppelin, Livy, and Tez are working normally\.
+Ganglia web UI access on public subnet clusters are also working normally\.
+To resolve this issue, restart httpd service on the master node with `sudo systemctl restart httpd`\.
 + When AWS Glue Data Catalog is enabled, using Spark to access a AWS Glue DB with null string location URI may fail\.
 This happens to earlier Amazon EMR releases, but SPARK\-31709 \(https://issues\.apache\.org/jira/browse/SPARK\-31709\) makes it apply to more cases\.
 For example, when creating a table within the default AWS Glue DB whose location URI is a null string, `spark.sql("CREATE TABLE mytest (key string) location '/table_path';")` fails with the message, "Cannot create a Path from an empty string\."
 To work around this, manually set a location URI of your AWS Glue databases, then create tables within these databases using Spark\.
 + In Amazon EMR 6\.3\.0, PrestoSQL has upgraded from version 343 to version 350\.
 There are two security related changes from the open source that relate to this version change\.
 File\-based catalog access control is changed from `deny` to `allow` when table, schema, or session property rules are not defined\.
 Also, file\-based system access control is changed to support files without catalog rules defined\.
 In this case, all access to catalogs is allowed\.

   For more information, see [Release 344 \(9 Oct 2020\)](https://trino.io/docs/current/release/release-344.html#security)\.
 + Note that the Hadoop user directory \(/home/hadoop\) is readable by everyone\.
 It has Unix 755 \(drwxr\-xr\-x\) directory permissions to allow read access by frameworks like Hive\.
 You can put files in /home/hadoop and its subdirectories, but be aware of the permissions on those directories to protect sensitive information\.
-+ **Lower "Max open files" limit on older AL2\.** Amazon EMR releases: emr\-5\.30\.x, emr\-5\.31\.0, emr\-5\.32\.0, emr\-6\.0\.0, emr\-6\.1\.0, and emr\-6\.2\.0 are based on older versions ofAmazon Linux 2 \(AL2\), which have a lower ulimit setting for “Max open files” when EMR clusters are created with the default AMI\.
++ **Lower "Max open files" limit on older AL2\.** Amazon EMR releases: emr\-5\.30\.x, emr\-5\.31\.0, emr\-5\.32\.0, emr\-6\.0\.0, emr\-6\.1\.0, and emr\-6\.2\.0 are based on older versions ofAmazon Linux 2 \(AL2\), which have a lower ulimit setting for "Max open files" when EMR clusters are created with the default AMI\.
 The lower open file limit causes a "Too many open files" error when submitting Spark job\.
 In the impacted EMR releases, the Amazon EMR default AMI has a default ulimit setting of 4096 for "Max open files," which is lower than the 65536 file limit in the latestAmazon Linux 2 AMI\.
 The lower ulimit setting for "Max open files" causes Spark job failure when the Spark driver and executor try to open more than 4096 files\.
 To fix the issue, Amazon EMR has a bootstrap action \(BA\) script that adjusts the ulimit setting at cluster creation\.
 Amazon EMR releases 6\.3\.0 and 5\.33\.0 will include a permanent fix with a higher "Max open files" setting\.

   The following workaround for this issue lets you to explicitly set the instance\-controller ulimit to a maximum of 65536 files\.